synonymdev/slashtags/specs/slashtags-derivation.md

 To ensure that a Bitcoin keypair for receiving funds can never be equivalent to a slashtag, a different elliptic curve is used for generating it from the slashtag seed than secp256k1, namely **Curve25519**.
 This curve, like secp256k1, produces 32-byte public keys from 32-byte private keys.
 As secp256k1 public keys must be 64 bytes (uncompressed) or 33 bytes (compressed), Bitcoin funds can never be sent to a slashtag.

-The [implementation](https://doc.libsodium.org/public-key_cryptography/public-key_signatures#key-pair-generation) of generating the slashtag from a slashtag seed within the SDK is as follows:
+The JavaScript Sodium [implementation](https://doc.libsodium.org/public-key_cryptography/public-key_signatures#key-pair-generation) for generating the slashtag from a slashtag seed is as follows:

 ```js
 sodium.crypto_sign_seed_keypair(keyPair.publicKey, keyPair.secretKey, seed);